 Our common stock is quoted on The Nasdaq Global Select Market under the symbol "PRFT".
-There were approximately 488 stockholders of record of our common stock as of February 16, 2023, including 423 restricted account holders.
+There were approximately 475 stockholders of record of our common stock as of February 15, 2024, including 414 restricted account holders.

 We have never declared or paid any cash dividends on our common stock.
 Our credit facility currently restricts the payment of cash dividends.
-See Note 12, Long-term Debt, in the Notes to Consolidated Financial Statements for further information regarding the restrictions.
-Any future determination as to the declaration and payment of dividends will be made at the discretion of our board of directors and will depend on our earnings, operating and financial condition, capital requirements and other factors deemed relevant by our Board of Directors, including the applicable requirements of the Delaware General Corporation Law.
+Any future determination as to the declaration and payment of dividends will be made at the discretion of our Board of Directors and will depend on our earnings, operating and financial condition, capital requirements and other factors deemed relevant by our Board of Directors, including the applicable requirements of the Delaware General Corporation Law.